KOKIAOKI/3d_bbs/README.md

 # 3d_bbs
-This repository will be published soon.
+Code will be available in Oct.
+2023